chalcedonyt/laravel-query-builder-templates/README.md

 * 0.1 Initial attempt.
 OR queries still not working very well.
 * 0.11 Renamed generate() to getBuilder();
+* 0.22 Remove --directory and --namespace options when generating Templates/Scopes.
+You can now create a Template or Scope inside a directory by specifying it in the classname, e.g. `php artisan query:make:scope MyScopeDir\\MyScope`
 ## Roadmap

 * Add blocks for "OR" and "AND".